Only Criminals Can Clean Up Argentina’s Corruption

 Moreover, as Argentina seeks foreign investment to recover from its latest economic crisis, it needs to demonstrate it is finally taking the rule of law seriously.
 To do so, it will have to rely on cooperating witnesses to prosecute big fish.
 In that, Argentina has an advantage; as the notebooks reveal, its pond is full of them.

-Benjamin N. Gedan, a former South America director on the National Security Council, is a senior advisor to the Latin American program at the Woodrow Wilson International Center for Scholars.
+Benjamin N. Gedan, a former South America director on the National Security Council, is deputy director of the Latin American program at the Woodrow Wilson International Center for Scholars.